iamghostgirl/iamghostgirl.github.com/_posts/2016-1-17-Beginning.md

 title: Beginning
 ---

 Lately I have been watching a lot of documentaries.
-From CitizenFour to Paradise Lost to the Central Park Five, they all have one thing in common.
+They all have very different topics.
+Wrongful imprisonment (Paradise Lost, the Central Park Five).
+Religious exposees (Going Clear, Prophet's Prey).
+Hacktivist journalism (CitizenFour, the Hacker Wars).
+They all have one thing in common.
 Injustice.

-But yesterday I watched [The Internet's Own Boy](https://www.youtube.com/watch?v=vXr-2hwTk58) and it changed something inside me.
+But yesterday I watched [The Internet's Own Boy](https://www.youtube.com/watch?v=vXr-2hwTk58) and something inside me changed.

 This is only the beginning.[^1]